WADS programme for 2020

 The Ghost Train.

 In these uncertain times, we at WADS encourage everyone to take care and be mindful of the government recommendation for protecting the health of you and your loved ones.
-We hope that we will be back to entertain you towards the end of year.
+We hope that we will be back to entertain you early next year.

 Westerham Amateur Dramatic Society